Electrical Appliances Safety

-Small electrical appliances such as irons, blenders, mixers, kettles etc. are part of our daily life and they require being not only durable but also safe for every day use.
-These products are used by normal consumers and/or non-professionals and are easily found in shops.
+Small household electrical appliances are part of our daily life and they require being not only durable but also safe for everyday use.
+These products are used by normal consumers and/or non-professionals and are easily found in shops or online.

-Click on the pictures below to refer to further interesting links related to household electrical appliances safety.
+Click on the link below to refer to find more information related to household electrical appliances safety.